 Similarly, the Per-process GTT (PPGTT) is also constrained to be located within the GSM.
 The PPGTT base is specified by an offset in the PGTBL\CTL2 register.
-The PPGTT is treated as an extension of the GTT on Bearlake-C and later devices; it must be updated using either GTTADDR or the MI\UPDATE\GTT command.
+The PPGTT is treated as an extension of the GTT; it must be updated using either GTTADDR or the MI\UPDATE\GTT command.

 The use by graphics of "physical" addressing can no longer be supported under VT-d.
 Therefore all graphics commands and registers that could, on prior devices, contain physical addresses must now use graphics memory (virtual) addresses.
 Functions that still require physical addressing are prohibited when VT-d is active.
 An example is hardware binning which requires physically addressed batch buffers.
 The hardware binner can only be used when VT-d is not active.
 Frame Buffer Compression (FBC) also requires physical addressing.
 FBC is not supported on Bearlake-C since it is a mobile feature and Bearlake-C is a desktop chipset.
-See the Device Cspecs and Chipset VT-d specification for more information on VT-d.

-3.6.2 Logical Memory Space Mappings
+4.6.2 Logical Memory Space Mappings